It’s been almost two months since I bought a hosting and got into WordPress blogging.

 3. Premium WordPress Themes are a Good Investment

-Anyway the problem with choosing a default theme like TwentyTen is not only that you don’t have as much control and flexibility over it, but also that those themes are simply not meant for the professional type of blogging.
-Having a framework like Genesis or Thesis and pretty much any other premium theme (although I’d recommend choosing one of the two) ensures that your content will be indexed by the search engines, since the developers have taken special time to optimize every aspect in terms of both security and SEO.
+A framework like Genesis (on which this blog is running for the past year) or Thesis and pretty much any other premium theme (although I’d recommend choosing one of the two) ensures that your content will be indexed by the search engines, since the developers have taken special time to optimize every aspect in terms of both security and SEO.

 4. The “Slug” Plays an Important Role

 Wondering what a slug is?
 Well that’s the part of the URL of your blog that you will point exactly to the post you are currently writing.
 Again unlike Blogger, WordPress allows you to directly modify the slug without much hassle, so that’s a practice well-worth following.

 The slug is generated upon the title you’ve added in the title field in the WordPress post editor.
 However in 99% of the cases the end result is far from ideal.
 Modifying the slug is fortunately as easy as clicking on it and writing your own version.

 There are three factors you should pay attention to when doing so:

 - Length – the shorter and to the point, the better.
 Best for both the reader (yes, some people do pay attention to the URL) and for the search engines would be to keep it under 3-4 words.

 - Relevancy – Obviously the slug has to be relevant and it has to point exactly to what you are going to cover in the article.
 Best would be if it consists of the main keyword (preferably long-tail one) that you will be using.